 Ceramics is an ancient art.
 Dating back to 24,000 BC—and originally composed of animal fat and bone blended with bone ash and a fine claylike material—ceramics found a true calling as functional pottery in 9,000 BC.
 In fact, the origin of the word “ceramic” is the Greek keramos, meaning “of pottery.”

-Not too far ahead in history from there, ceramic tile graced walls in the days of ancient Egypt and Mesopotamia.
+Not too far ahead in history after that, ceramic tile graced walls in the days of ancient Egypt and Mesopotamia.

 Current Market for Ceramic Tile

 Once contemporaneous to the cave paintings of Lascaux, ceramics have expanded greatly over time.

 In its recent history, U.S. ceramic tile consumption for 2021 was up 9.9% by volume vs. 2020, according to the Tile Council of North America (TCNA), the ANSI-accredited standards developing organization responsible for the publication of ANSI A137.1:2022.
 At 3.11 billion square feet of ceramic tile consumption, 2021 set an all-time high for the industry, although total U.S. ceramic tile consumption in Q1 2022 was down 2.5% by volume vs. Q1 2021.

 Ceramic tile is aesthetically driven, but the placement of these mosaic or simple tiles on walls, ceilings, and floors can conceal visual obstructions and ultimately improve the R-value of buildings.
 Ceramics are not inherently water-resistant, even though ceramic tile is often utilized with this quality in mind.
 In fact, the waterproofness of ceramic tile derives from several treatment processes of the material, particularly glazing or firing.
 Ceramic tiles are available in an assortment of different types with varying characteristics, including glazed wall, mosaic, quarry, pressed floor, porcelain, and specialty tile.